benmihelic/asuncion-ndvi-zonal-analysis/Write-Ups/Step2_ClipRaster.md

-# NDVI Raster Clipped to Asunción
+# Step 2: NDVI Raster Clipped to Asunción

 This step involved manually clipping the full NDVI Raster using open source administrative boundary data and Python: